thisisjohnc/horizon-europe-tools/README.md

 ```

-## CORDIS Data Processing
+## CORDIS data summaries

 This repository contains a Python script designed to process data from the CORDIS (Community Research and Development Information Service) database.
-The script fetches, extracts, and processes project and organization data, and generates Excel reports summarizing the data for specified countries.
+The script fetches, extracts, and processes project and organisation data, and generates Excel reports summarising the data for specified countries.

+The resulting spreadsheet contains filterable/sortable sheets with:
+- FP_participation - all partners participating from the given countries
+- Orgs_summary - a summary of the organisations, with an overview of particpation and funding in each FP
+- FP_projects - a summary of the projects, with an overview of the countries involved
+- Countries_summary - an overview of participation from the given countries, including projects and funding in each FP

 ### Requirements